The Haverford & Record A public archive · updated June 2026

 1. ADL — Haverford profile on the Campus Antisemitism Report Card

-2. ADL — Campus Antisemitism Report Card (full)
+2. ADL — Campus Antisemitism Report Card (all schools)

 3. ADL — Antisemitism on Campus